BitBrew/event-docs/danlawtcp-events/trip-end.md

     - Members
       - `true` - The odometer value reported above was read from the vehicle.
       - `false` - The odometer value reported above came from the device.
 This is the expected value for a `TripEnd` event.
-- type: `TripEndRecordAbsoluteTimeAndGps` (string) - Indicates a type for this event.
-- tripNumber: `39` (number) - A sequential number that increases after each trip.
-Resets after 65,536 trips.

 ### Example